Be a better leader by looking at history and the great leaders that rose to the occasion when it was needed most.

 Barri Rafferty, CEO of Ketchum North America, believes that a leader instills confidence and ‘followership’ by having a clear vision, showing empathy, and being a solid coach.
 “As a female leader, to be recognized, I feel I have to show up with swagger and assertiveness, yet always try to maintain my Southern upbringing, which underscores kindness and generosity.
 The two work well together in gaining respect.”

 According to The New Psychology of Leadership, leadership “has little to do with the individuality of the leader and everything to do with whether they are seen as part of the team, as a team player, as able and willing to advance team goals.”
 In short, leadership is a “we think” and not an “I thing.”

-A true leader does not order their people around.
+True leaders do not order their people around.
 It inspires them to want to do things.
-It’s not someone who uses their authority in pressuring people to achieve a goal, but someone who gets their people excited and motivated in achieving that goal.
+It’s not someone who uses their authority in pressuring people to achieve a goal, but someone who gets their people excited and motivated to achieve that goal.

 Those who claim to be “leaders” but only use people to achieve their interests are not true leaders.
-A true leader should work alongside their people towards a common goal that everyone willingly wants to achieve.
+True leaders should work alongside their people towards a common goal that everyone willingly wants to achieve.